kaland313/ControlNet-ReactApp-Template/README.md

 In this lab you'll learn how to make the diffusion model running inside a colab notebook available on the web via an API that you'll define.
 You'll also implement the client side code that connects to this API, sends requests to it and displays the results on a user interface running in a browser as a React.js app.
 The web app'll record a scribble that you draw by hand using your webcam and send it to the model.

+For developing and testing the solution, we will use Github CodeSpaces: https://github.com/codespaces

+By default, you have 120 usage hours for an initial registration which should be more than enough for this lab.
+But, if you are not developing the app, make sure to stop the [CodeSpace](https://github.com/codespaces)

 ### Create an API that exposes the scribble-to-image diffusion model

 1. If you're not familiar with the FastAPI package, read the following blogpost: https://www.geeksforgeeks.org/deploying-ml-models-as-api-using-fastapi/